ZoqueLabs/website/_drafts/seeking_seeker.md

 * **Tie content to campaigns**: If the phishing page always redirects to a certain specific form, domain, or *landing*, you already have an operational **link**.
 That is enough to raise an alert for a specific group or region.
 * **Look at the map**: filtering by **country/ASN/organization** reveals whether things are concentrated in specific suppliers or areas.
 If the same title appears in repeated ASNs, it is a shared **infra track**.
-* **Certificates/TLS** (for other wiriteup): strings, emitters and cert traces are usually **gold** to join infra disperse.
-We don't touch it here so as not to open another melon.
+* **Certificates/TLS** (for other write-up): strings, emitters and cert traces are usually **gold** to join infra disperse.
+We don't touch it here so as not to open another chapter.
 * **Time**: **historical** (usually paid) let you see **when** a trait appeared or disappeared.
 That helps sew **campaigns** and, if there are previous posts, even plausible **attribution**.
 We won't use it here, but it's the tool you'll want when this escalates.

 ---

 We close with the same invitation as always: this barely scratches the surface of what Censys and Shodan allow.
 We don't come to invent anything: we come to show how we are doing it while we learn.
-What we hope is that curiosity is piqued and eyes are added.
+What we hope is that it piques curiosity and attracts attention.
 Adversaries play seriously; We have to respond the same.

 ---